avular-robotics/avular_origin_simulation/README.md

 # Avular Origin simulation

-This repository contains the simulation environment for the Avular Origin V1.0, using Gazebo Fortress and ROS2 Humble.
+This repository contains the simulation environment for the Avular Origin One, using Gazebo Fortress and ROS2 Humble.

 ## Getting started